Conditional Page Navigation

 3. Understand if what we’re proposing aligns with the user's expectations + identify any gaps or pain points

 The results showed that while most users found the "Go to" option intuitive, it led to more complicated rule setups, with one user even describing it as "RULE HELL."
-In contrast, the "Hide" pages approach not only met most customer use cases but also significantly reduced the number of rules required.

 Users also noted that "Hide" pages is similar to our existing “Visible” construct for hiding/ showing controls on a page.
 Users also expressed a desire to have both “Hide” and “Go to” methods available in the future so they have full flexibility to accommodate all business use cases.